The Benefits of Bringing Plants Into Your Home

 So what is this relationship between plants and us humans all about?
 This exchange that is as old as time is not just about us feeding ourselves, there is much more to it than that.
 Here are some of the hard facts and the esoteric traditions that all point to humans and plants being a match made in heaven.

 Indoor air pollution is actually a huge issue that most of the public doesn’t know about.
-The chemicals used in new construction are toxic and cause the air inside to be very toxic.
+Many chemicals used in new construction are toxic and cause the air inside to be very toxic.
 The glue used for carpeting is just one example of the many chemicals that are used that are in the air we breathe at home and at work.
+Many plants can actually clean the air in your home and improve air quality.

 NBC News released a briefing on Nasa studies that proved plants can remove up to 97% of air toxins within 24 hours!
 Plants photosynthesize and produce oxygen during the day, and since clean air actually improves brain function, placing a few leafy friends around your living space will give you an invisible boost and contribute to long-term mental wellness.
 It might be best to leave your plants out of your bedroom, however, because plants produce more carbon dioxide than oxygen overnight.